Freya Anderson

 Freya Ann Alexandra Anderson (born 4 March 2001) is a British swimmer, known primarily for her achievements as a freestyle sprinter, especially as a relay swimmer for Great Britain.
-Anderson achieved nine relay gold medals at three editions of the European Championships, including 5 golds in a single meet at the 2020 European Championships in Budapest, as well as two bronze medals at the Commonwealth Games and a bronze at the 2019 World Aquatics Championships.
+Anderson achieved eleven relay gold medals at four editions of the European Championships, including 5 golds in a single meet at the 2020 European Championships in Budapest, as well as two bronze medals at the Commonwealth Games and a bronze at the 2019 World Aquatics Championships.
 In July 2021, she won gold as part of the British team at the 2020 Tokyo Olympics in mixed 4 × 100 metre medley relay, swimming the freestyle anchor leg in the heat.

 Individually, Anderson has won silver and bronze medals in the 2022 European Championships (50m), and is a three time European individual champion in short course (25m), winning both 100 m and 200 m freestyle in 2019 in Glasgow, and the 200 m again in Otopeni in 2023.
 Anderson also won relay gold in the mixed 4 x 50 m freestyle event, again in 2023.

 Anderson is a three-time European Junior and one-time World junior champion individually.

 Early life

 Anderson started swimming lessons at the age of five and began to swim competitively when she was nine.
-She attended St Joseph's primary school and then Upton Hall Convent School, with Frankie before winning a scholarship to Ellesmere College in Shropshire.
+She attended St Joseph's primary school and then Upton Hall Convent School, before winning a scholarship to Ellesmere College in Shropshire.
 Anderson was painfully shy as a child; she described how she almost fled College when she was caught breaking rules and using an iPad at night.
 At the time, she was scared of swimming and she would cry and scream when her mother took her to swimming lessons.
 Always tall for her age she would walk on the pool floor, and get in trouble for it.
 She credits swimming with boosting her confidence.

 She hates swimming in the sea, lakes or any open water, and is allergic to chlorine.